nymea/nymea-qtcreator-wizards/README.md

 ### Install from debian package

-If you have installed the *Qt Creator project wizards for nymea* from the debian repository, the wizards will be installed in following location:
+If you have installed the *Qt Creator project wizards for nymea* from the debian repository (`apt install nymea-qtcreator-wizards`), the wizards will be installed in following location:

     $ mkdir -p ~/.config/QtProject/qtcreator/templates/wizards/
     $ ls -l /usr/share/qtcreator/templates/wizards/nymea-plugin-wizard/